 Create a lazy list from a callable that expects a single parameter, the index into an underlying sequence.
 This allows for simply creating a LazyList from a callable that likely wraps another list in a closure.

-•f (callable) - Callable expecting a single integer parameter, index.
-This is an index into (presumably) an underlying sequence.
+- •f (callable) Callable expecting a single integer parameter, index.
+This is an index into (presumably) an underlying sequence. - •n elements (int) The number of elements in the underlying sequence.